Alibaba Pulls the Plug on Claude Code for Staff

 What Actually Happened

 From what's been reported, Alibaba put Claude Code on some kind of internal blacklist, classifying it as high-risk software.
 According to reports, the ban reportedly told employees to stop using the tool starting July 10, directing them toward Alibaba's own Qoder tool instead.
 That's the whole story on the surface.
-But I think there's a lot more worth unpacking here.
+But there's a lot more worth unpacking here.

 Why This Matters More Than It Looks